Recycling

 Many units of campus are involved in handling materials that can be reused.

 In some years, the largest source of solid waste is from construction and demolition.
 UNC Charlotte has policies to divert more than half of these materials from landfills.
-Items that are recycled include concrete, steel, aluminum, carpet and insulation.
-In 2019, an 11-story dormitory was demolished with over 98% being recycled.
+Items that are recycled include concrete, steel, aluminum, carpet, and insulation.
+In 2019, an 11-story dormitory was demolished with over 98% of the material being recycled.

 Equipment, furniture, and other items that are state property are handled by Inventory Control & Surplus Property.
 They maintain a warehouse to help items find a new use on campus, or to sell items for reuse.
 A special category of hazardous waste they handle is electronics, sending unusable “e-waste” to a safe and secure recycling company.
 In general, hazardous waste questions should be directed to Environmental Health and Safety (EHS), who can advise on the possibility to reuse or recycle waste.